dmauser/Lab/VNG-APIPA/README.md

 ## Concepts

-1. This template deploys Active-Active Azure VPN Gateway with APIPA to help provisioning on automated labs.
+1. This template deploys Active-Active Azure VPN Gateway with APIPA and can be provisioned also over CLI and Powershell.
 2. This script requires Virtual Network and Gateway Subnet previous created.

 ## Parameters